 Vitamin C plays a critical role in collagen synthesis, which gives structure and strength to your skin cells, helping them stay plump and firm even with age.

-This is because vitamin C helps activate enzymes responsible for creating new collagen proteins while also acting as a cofactor enzyme needed in crosslinking process during collagen formation, thus making stronger scaffolding within the epidermis layer of your skin cells resulting in a healthier-looking complexion all around!
+This is because vitamin C helps activate enzymes responsible for creating new collagen proteins while also acting as a cofactor enzyme needed in the crosslinking process during collagen formation, thus making stronger scaffolding within the epidermis layer of your skin cells, resulting in a healthier-looking complexion all around!

 Vitamin C has been found to increase collagen production in the skin, which can help improve skin elasticity and reduce wrinkles.